 The real-world impact of the HUB program hit home in August 2023 when the Texas Department of Transportation sought proposals for a three-year employee recruitment contract.
 Despite its expertise and capacity, Aerospace couldn’t submit a competitive bid under the HUB restrictions.
 The program’s mandatory 26% set-aside meant surrendering more than a quarter of the contract’s value to other companies—not because they could do better work, but because of the owner’s race.

-Courts have struck down similar programs nationwide for violating the Equal Protection Clause.
+Courts had struck down similar programs nationwide for violating the Equal Protection Clause.
 Moreover, these systems waste taxpayer money, breed corruption, and push the false notion that certain racial groups need government preferences to succeed.

 Texas should focus on removing real barriers that hold back small businesses.
 Factors like experience, capability, and value—not race—should determine who wins government contracts.